Xie-jie-jie/LimeC/README.md

-# TEGMEN
+# TEL
-TEGMEN is a programming language, inspired by Pascal, Ada and Fortran.
+TEL is a programming language, inspired by Pascal, Ada and Fortran.